Back to home

 Key Points

-The Sant Julià de Lòria communal council approved a package of labour reforms for municipal staff that includes a compacted 37‑hour working week, a continuous daily schedule with a 30‑minute break, reorganised shifts and expanded citizen service hours.
-The measures, presented as a way to improve work‑life balance and make employment at the Comú more attractive, also revise compensation rules and the organisational structure.
+The Sant Julià de Lòria communal council approved a package of labour reforms for municipal staff that introduces a compacted 37‑hour working week, a continuous daily schedule with a 30‑minute break, reorganised shifts and extended citizen service hours.
+The regulations also revise internal organisation and pay‑related rules, and include measures on social protection, responsibility allowances, legal defence and simplified administrative procedures.

 Original Sources